protohuf/dod-campaign/README.md

 # Installation

+These installation instructions are only applicable to **Version 2.0**.

 Unfortunately you will have to do quite alot of manual installation.
 Sorry about that.

 ## Update the Required game system and modules